 - (g) Any call or notice of a standing committee or permanent subcommittee meeting between legislative sessions shall be sent by electronic mail to each member of the standing committee or permanent subcommittee at least five days prior to such meeting.
-If a member of the body so requests in writing to the chair of the standing committee or permanent subcommittee, the member shall also be notified of the meetings by mail at a designated address. - (h) During standing committee and permanent subcommittee meetings, the chair may exercise the right to vote, or may reserve this right until there is a tie, in which event the chair may vote, but in no instance may the chair vote twice on the same question. - RULE 28.1.
+If a member of the body so requests in writing to the chair of the standing committee or permanent subcommittee, the member shall also be notified of the meetings by mail at a designated address. - (h) During standing committee and permanent subcommittee meetings, the chair may exercise the right to vote, or may reserve this right until there is a tie, in which event the chair may vote, but in no instance may the chair vote twice on the same question. - (i) No standing committee or permanent subcommittee may hold a meeting on April 22 through April 26 of 2019 or July 1 through July 6 of 2019. - RULE 28.1.
 Ethics Committee Investigations Into Violations of the Open Meetings Law. (a) On its own motion, or in response to signed and sworn complaint of any individual filed with the Standing Committee on Ethics, the Committee shall inquire into any alleged violation by members of the House of the Open Meetings Law (Article 33C of Chapter 143 of the General Statutes), as the same may be amended in the future. - (b) If, after such preliminary investigation as it may make, the Committee determines to proceed with an inquiry into the conduct of any individual, the Committee shall notify the individual as to the fact of the inquiry and the charges against the individual and shall schedule one or more hearings on the matter.
-The individual shall have the right to present evidence, cross-examine witnesses, and be represented by counsel at any hearings. - (c) After the Committee has concluded its inquiries into the alleged violations, the Committee shall dispose of the matter by taking one of the following actions: - (1) Dismiss the complaint and take no further action. - (2) Issue a private letter of reprimand to the legislator, if the legislator unintentionally violated the provisions of the Open Meetings Law. - (3) Issue a public letter of reprimand if the violation of the Open Meetings Law was intentional or if the legislator has previously received a private letter of reprimand.
-The Chair of the Committee on Ethics shall have the public letter of reprimand spread on the pages of the House Journal. - (4) Refer the matter to the House for appropriate action. - RULE 29.
-Notice of Standing Committee and Permanent Subcommittee Meetings and Hearings. (a) Notice of meetings of standing committees and permanent subcommittees that will occur at the regularly scheduled meeting times shall be given by one or both of the following methods: - (1) Notice given openly at a session of the House; or
+The individual shall have the right to present evidence, cross-examine witnesses, and be represented by counsel at any hearings. - (c) After the Committee has concluded its inquiries into the alleged violations, the Committee shall dispose of the matter by taking one of the following actions: - (1) Dismiss the complaint and take no further action.

+- Issue a private letter of reprimand to the legislator, if the legislator (2) unintentionally violated the provisions of the Open Meetings Law. - 4 5 - Issue a public letter of reprimand if the violation of the Open Meetings Law (3) was intentional or if the legislator has previously received a private letter of reprimand.
+The Chair of the Committee on Ethics shall have the public letter of reprimand spread on the pages of the House Journal. - 6 7 - Refer the matter to the House for appropriate action.
+(4)

+RULE 29.
+Notice of Standing Committee and Permanent Subcommittee Meetings and Hearings. - (a) Notice of meetings of standing committees and permanent subcommittees that will occur at the regularly scheduled meeting times shall be given by one or both of the following methods:

+Notice given openly at a session of the House; or (1)